Your MBA represents a significant investment in your future. A variety of financial aid programs are available.

-The Graduate School of Management offers among the most extensive financial assistance of any top MBA program: 89 percent of our recent incoming MBA students receive a scholarship or fellowship.
-Assistantships are available to second-year students in several fields, offering reduced tuition and a monthly stipend.
+The Graduate School of Management offers among the most extensive financial assistance of any top MBA program: 82 percent of our recent incoming MBA students receive a scholarship or fellowship.

 Student Loans and Grants

 Federal Direct Loans and University of California Grants are available to U.S. citizens and permanent residents.
-To apply, file the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov between January 1, 2014, and March 1, 2014.
+To apply, file the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov by March 2, 2018 for priority consideration.
 Submit your FAFSA before you are admitted to UC Davis.

 International students receive full consideration for Graduate School of Management scholarships, fellowships and assistantships.
 Those who need educational loan assistance must have a U.S. co-signer.